Essomia/geojuji/docs/local-environment.md

 :no_entry: Since each OS has its own way to install this differents compoments, I will not go in details and let you use Google to find the correct way to install them.

-:memo: Please note that this local setup is very basic and it is oriented for HTML, CSS and basic javascripts.
+:memo: Please note that this local setup is very basic and it is oriented for HTML, CSS, JS and basic PHP.

 :warning: Nowadays, each project, whether it be done in php, javascript, .net or others, often requires a complex and particular setup.
 For better maintenance over time, I strongly recommend that you look at virtual machines (like docker or kubernetes) to create easily maintainable setups.